ANZA Soccer Sessions COVID-19 Protocols

 Parent Volunteers Needed!

 For this programme to adhere to the necessary guidelines, we will need a number of volunteers per age group, per session.
-All volunteers (and especially the check-in volunteers and AGCs) should arrive 15-20 minutes before their sessions to be ready for incoming players.
+All volunteers should arrive 15-20 minutes before their sessions to be ready for incoming players.

 - AGC, CTC, or Safety Manager: For each age group/session, an AGC/CTC or designated Safety Manager will oversee procedures and compliance, communicate with volunteers and parents, and respond to questions.

-- Temperature -screener and check-in manager: Each age group should have at least two parent volunteers for these tasks.
+- Temperature-screener and check-in manager: The Cage will be handling these tasks, but in cases where they notify ANZA Soccer that they will be unable to do so, a volunteer will complete these tasks.
 These volunteers will then stay at the session to assist with any matters that arise and help maintain social distancing at all times.